kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 ### §323.5   Time for filing notices.

-\(a\) Except as specified by paragraph (b) of this section, a notice required by §323.3 shall be filed at least:
+\(a\) Except as specified by paragraph (b) of this section, a notice required by [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.3   Who shall file notices.|§323.3]] shall be filed at least:

 \(1\) 90 days before the intended termination, suspension, or reduction, if it is filed by a certificated carrier or by an uncertificated carrier receiving compensation under 49 U.S.C.
 41731-41742 for service to the place;

 \(2\) 30 days before the intended termination, suspension, or reduction, if it is filed by an uncertificated carrier not receiving compensation under section 419 of the Act for service to the place.

-\(b\) The notice required by §323.3(a)(3) shall be filed at least 30 days, and the notice required by §323.3(a)(1) shall be filed at least 60 days, before the intended termination or suspension.
+\(b\) The notice required by [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.3   Who shall file notices.|§323.3]](a)(3) shall be filed at least 30 days, and the notice required by [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.3   Who shall file notices.|§323.3]](a)(1) shall be filed at least 60 days, before the intended termination or suspension.

 \[Doc.
 No. 82, 50 FR 2430, Jan.
 16, 1985, as amended by Doc.
 No. OST-96-1269, 61 FR 19165, 19166, May 1, 1996\]

 ### §323.6   General requirements for notices.

-\(a\) Each notice filed under this part shall, unless otherwise specified, conform to the procedural rules of general applicability in subpart A of part 302 of this chapter.
+\(a\) Each notice filed under this part shall, unless otherwise specified, conform to the procedural rules of general applicability in subpart A of [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md|part 302 of this chapter]].

 \(b\) Each notice filed under this part shall be titled to indicate the place(s) involved, and to indicate whether it is a 30-, 60-, or 90-day notice and whether it involves a termination, a suspension, or a reduction of air transportation.